-The Braillists Foundation runs a variety of one off webinars where we introduce you to various aspects of using braille and available braille technologies.
+The Braillists Foundation runs regular Masterclasses introducing various aspects of using braille and available braille technologies.

 On this page you can find resources produced by the Braillists Foundation, including recordings and notes from previous events.
-If you find these resources helpful, please consider attending a Braillists event.
+If you find these resources helpful, please consider attending a Braillists event live.

 All audio recordings are also available on our Braillecast podcast, which can be found in your podcast app of choice.